The eCommerce bottleneck nobody talks about: Last-mile trust

 What is at stake?

-A Product, or A Mere Product?
-Or Something Beyond?
-What quietly sits at the edge of the peak is trust.
+A mere product?
+Or something more?
+What quietly sits at the edge of the hill is trust.

-When a customer clicks “Buy”, it’s not a mere product that they invest into, but instill their faith and repose their trust.
+When a customer clicks “Buy”, it’s not a mere product that they buy into, but invest their trust.
 An incomplete lifecycle of a product isn’t just a failed delivery, but a step towards a broken relationship.

 Second chances - forgiving or obscure?

 While we’re all humans and naturally make mistakes, second chances are not easily available.
 Errors can be unforgiving.
-In a cutting throat competitive environment, the sight of second chances is not invisible, but rare to the extent of obscurity.
+In a cut-throat competitive environment, second chances are not unheard of, but rare to the extent of insignificance.

-Customer Service plays an indispensable role in letting the chance of a second chance never occur.
-Impacting customer retention, retaining brand reputation and continuing the account of profitability by turning one-time buyers into long-term loyal buyers are key advantages served by right customer service.
+Customer service plays an indispensable role in creating second chances.
+Impacting customer retention, retaining brand reputation and continuing success by turning one-time buyers into long-term loyal customers.

-One failed delivery is directly proportional to a competitor gaining an advantage.
-According to global consumer studies, delivery experience stands as one of the most pivot factors influencing repeat purchases – outweighing other factors.
+One failed delivery is equivalent to a competitor gaining an advantage.
+According to global consumer studies, delivery experience stands as one of the most pivotal factors influencing repeat purchases – outweighing other factors.

-An undelivered parcel is a loop of direct and indirect proportions.
+An undelivered parcel is a loop of direct and indirect repercussions.

-A failed delivery is directly proportional to loss of trust, indirectly proportional to repeat purchases and customer recommendations with a direct proportional impact on credibility.
+A failed delivery is directly equivalent to loss of trust, indirectly impacting repeat purchases and customer recommendations with a direct impact on credibility.

 Marketing teams incur heavy costs on customer acquisition cost, dedicated campaigns and conversion rates.
 Reliability is an organic pillar that can be supplied at free of cost – with honesty, integrity and wholeheartedness.